 - Any impurities mixed into the cargo, such as lithium batteries, lubricating oil filters, oily cargo, oily rags, styrofoam, plastics, tyres, and other non-metal substances.

-- The temperature of this cargo using preferably an FLIR unit for locating hotspot in cargo hold during loading.
+- The temperature of this cargo using preferably a thermal imager for locating hotspot in cargo hold during loading.

 - Radioactive material in Scrap Metal: Radioactive test to loaded cargo and Radiation Free Certificate to be obtained especially for cargo loaded at certain ports.